-Aspire to be a leading private liberal-arts-oriented university in the region, recognised for excellence in teaching, learning and research, serving and advancing our society and the world.
+Aspire to be a regional leading private liberal-arts-oriented university, recognised for excellence in teaching, learning and research, and for contributions to advancing our society and the world.

 Mission

 - To provide students with an all-round transformational and empowering educational experience through its "Liberal + Professional" education model; - To advance knowledge and to be committed to free enquiry and responsible scholarship; and - To nurture responsible global citizens and leaders with critical thinking, innovative minds, caring attitude, moral values and social responsibility.